John Angel

 Sculptor, architectural and ecclesiastical sculptor, medallist, lecturer

-In 1925 Angel emigrated to the USA where he had a lengthy and successful career principally as a sculptor of ecclesiastical carvings and sculptures.
-His numerous commissions include: most of the statuary for the Cathedral of St John the Divine, New York (Ralph Adams Cram Architect); statuary on the Altar of St Patrick's Cathedral, New York and a marble statue of Saint Patrick in its choir; St Paul at Concord, NH; Last Supper group (marble) for East Liberty Church, Pittsburgh; Crucifixion group, St Louis, Mo.; Majestas group, and The Annunciation group, Princeton University Chapel; Christ in the Temple (marble panel), St Paul's School, Concord, NH; Madonna and Child (marble panel), Chatham Hall School, Chatham, Va.; Bronze Doors, Central Portal, West Front, St Patrick's Cathedral, New York; statue Christ the Teacher (bronze) for Catholic Central High School, Braintree, Mass; statuary reredos, St John's Church, Youngstown, Ohio; sculpture for National Shrine of Immaculate Conception, Washington, DC; and four twelve-foot marble statues of Saints for Cathedral of St Paul, St Paul, Minnesota.
+Angel's numerous commissions in the USA include: most of the statuary for the Cathedral of St John the Divine, New York (Ralph Adams Cram Architect); statuary on the Altar, a life-size marble statue of Saint Patrick in the choir, and the tympanum and six figures for the bronze doors of the Central Portal, West front for St. Patrick’s Cathedral, New York City; St Paul at Concord, NH; Last Supper group in marble for East Liberty Church, Pittsburgh; Crucifixion group, St Louis, Mo.; Majestas group, the Baptism of Christ, and The Annunciation at Princeton University Chapel; marble panel of Christ in the Temple, St Paul’s School, Concord, NH; marble panel of the Madonna and Child, Chatham Hall School, Chatham, Va; bronze statue of Christ the Teacher for Catholic Central High School, Braintree, Mass; statuary for the reredos, St John’s Church, Youngstown, Ohio; seven tympana for the National Shrine of Immaculate Conception, Washington, DC; and four twelve-foot marble statues of the Apostles for the Cathedral of St Paul, St Paul, Minnesota.

 Angel also made a number of statues and busts including William M. Rice, Rice Institute, Texas; Francis Vigo, (granite) at Vincennes, Ind.; Alexander Hamilton, Chicago; Stephen Fuller Austin, (bronze) for Austin, Tex., and a bust of Judge John Munro Woolsey, Phillips Acadamy, Andover, Mass.
 Angel also designed the William Edward Parsons Memorial Medal for Yale University and the 1956 medal for the Medallic Art Society.

 He received a number of distinguished awards and honours, among them Hon.
 LittD, Columbia University (1936) and Fellow of the International Institute of Arts and Letters (1956).
 Angel was a member of the Mediaeval Academy of America, the Architectural League, the National Sculpture Society of America, and the National Academy of Design.
-In 1942 he married Elizabeth Day Seymour daughter of d of Professor Thomas Day Seymour, Yale University.
+In 1942 Angel married Elizabeth Day Seymour daughter of Professor Thomas Day Seymour, Yale University.
 They lived in Fairfield, Connecticut where Angel died in 1960.

 Works